Skip to content Skip to main navigation Report an accessibility issue

 May 27, 1830: The Senate Committee on Indian Affairs issues a report and resolution against approving either the Choctaws’ or Jackson’s treaty proposals

-May 28, 1830: Jackson signs into law the Indian Removal Act of 1830, which authorizes the president to negotiate removal treaties with Indian Nations located east of the Mississippi river and allocates money and western lands for that purpose
+May 28, 1830: Jackson signs into law the Indian Removal Act of 1830, which authorizes the president to negotiate removal treaties with Indian Nations located east of the Mississippi River and allocates money and western lands for that purpose

 May 29, 1830: The U.S. Senate votes against approving either the Choctaws’ or Jackson’s treaty proposals